 - Latent tuberculosis

-In 2009, Dr José started his training in respiratory medicine as an academic clinical fellow and in 2013 he was awarded a prestigious Wellcome Trust Clinical Research Training Fellowship for research into lung infection with Streptococcus pneumoniae.
-This focused on the role of proteinase activated receptor 1 that has a key role in the interplay between coagulation activation and inflammation.
+Dr José started his training in respiratory medicine as an academic clinical fellow.
+In 2013 he was awarded a prestigious Wellcome Trust Clinical Research Training Fellowship for research into lung infection with Streptococcus pneumoniae.
 This research was performed at UCL and led to a PhD, several publications, conference presentations and awards.
 He continued his research as a clinical lecturer investigating de novo bronchiectasis in haematological malignancies.
 He is a Honorary Associate Professor at UCL Respiratory and continues his research interest in host susceptibility and pathogenesis of respiratory infections.

-Dr José is an associate editor of the journal of clinical case reports and the Annals of Research Hospitals.
+Dr José was associate editor of the journal of clinical case reports and the Annals of Research Hospitals for eight years.
 He is frequently asked to review manuscripts for the European Respiratory Journal and Thorax.
 Additionally, he receives requests to peer review for other journals including Nature, Immunity, Mucosal Immunology, Journal of Critical Care, Cancer Supportive care, Annals of Thoracic Medicine, Allergy and Therapy, BMC Pulmonary Medicine, PLOS one, and journal of the Royal Society of Medicine.

 See a full list of Dr José’s publications here.